 1. Use Natural Sweeteners (in Moderation!)

-My five favorite natural sweeteners and sugar substitutes are raw honey, stevia, dates, coconut sugar and pure, organic maple syrup.
+My five favorite sugar substitutes are raw honey, stevia, dates, coconut sugar and pure, organic maple syrup.
 When cooking, baking or preparing foods at home, try to replace cane/white/fake sugars with real sweeteners, being sure to still keep portions on the small side.

 Natural sugar substitutes can give you the taste you’re looking for with less synthetic additives, calories and dependency.
 While it might be tempting, I recommend definitely avoiding artificial sweeteners, which research shows are likely linked with many health concerns.